-The School Psychology Services Department consists of thirteen full- and part-time school psychologists and one District Academic & Behavioral Prevention Specialist serving all students pre-kindergarten through grade 12 in all schools in Indian River County.
+The School Psychology Services Department consists of twelve full- and part-time school psychologists serving all students pre-kindergarten through grade 12 in all schools in Indian River County.
 School psychologists provide a wide range of comprehensive services which may include (depending on the school):

 - Consultation with teachers, parents, support staff, and administrators